joshhus/blockchain-sw-25/howto/console-ocp-manage.md

 If your peer is based on the Fabric v1.4 image, you can run the following kubectl command to view the smart contract container logs.

 ```
-kubectl  logs -f <peer_pod> -c chaincode-logs
+kubectl  logs -f <PEER_POD> -c chaincode-logs -n <NAMESPACE>
 ```
 {:codeblock}

+Replace
-Replace `<peer_pod>` with the name of the peer pod where the chaincode is running.
+- `<PEER_POD>` with the name of the peer pod where the chaincode is running.
 Use the command `kubectl get po` to get the list of running pods.
+- `<NAMESPACE>` with the name of the cluster namespace or OpenShift project.

 ## Installing patches for your nodes
 {: #ibp-console-manage-patch}